The Age of Em

-The Age of Em: Work, Love and Life when Robots Rule the Earth is a 2016 nonfiction book by Robin Hanson.
+The Age of Em: Work, Love and Life when Robots Rule the Earth is a 2016 nonfiction book by economist Robin Hanson.
+It uses mainstream science to forecast a world dominated by whole brain emulations, or "ems".

 Summary

-The book explores the implications of a future world in which researchers have not created artificial general intelligence but have learned to copy humans onto computers, creating "ems," or emulated people, who quickly come to outnumber the real ones.
+The book explores the implications of a future world in which researchers have not created artificial general intelligence but have learned to scan human brains and run them as software, producing emulated people who soon outnumber biological humans.

 There have been three human eras so far, based on foraging, farming, and industry.
 The next era is likely to arise from artificial intelligence in the form of brain emulations, sometime in the next century or so.
 This book paints a detailed picture of this new era.